Beijing: Other airports

-With the opening of the Daxing Airport in September 2019, the Beijing Nanyuan Airport (IATA:NAY), located 13 km south of center in Fengtai District, has been closed to civilian airline service.
+With the opening of the Daxing Airport in September 2019, the Beijing Nanyuan Airport (IATA: NAY), located 13 km south of center in Fengtai District, has been closed to civilian airline service.
 Other airports in the city at Liangxiang, Xijiao, Shahe and Badaling are primarily for military use.

 Visa requirements for air passengers

 As of 1 January 2013, tourists from 45 countries are permitted a 72-hour visa-free stay in Beijing.
 The 45 countries include Singapore, Japan, the United States, Canada, all EU and EEA countries (except Norway and Liechtenstein), Switzerland, Brazil, Argentina and Australia.
 The programme benefits transit and business travellers with the 72 hours calculated starting from the moment visitors receive their transit stay permits rather than the time of their plane's arrival.
 Foreign visitors are not permitted to leave Beijing for other Chinese cities during the 72 hours.

 Public transit

 The Beijing Subway, which began operating in 1969, now has 25 lines, 459 stations, and 783 km of lines.
 It is the longest subway system in the world and first in annual ridership with 3.66 billion rides delivered in 2016.
 In 2013, with a flat fare of ¥2.00 (US$0.31) per ride with unlimited transfers on all lines except the Airport Express, the subway was also the most affordable rapid transit system in China.
 The subway is undergoing rapid expansion and is expected to reach 30 lines, 450 stations, 1050 km in length by 2022.
 When fully implemented, 95% of residents inside the Fourth Ring Road will be able to walk to a station in 15 minutes.
 The Beijing Suburban Railway provides commuter rail service to outlying suburbs of the municipality.

-On 28 December 2014, the Beijing Subway switched to a distance-based fare system from a fixed fare for all lines except the Airport Express.
+As part of the urban re-development for the 2008 Olympics, Beijing's subway system was significantly expanded.
+On 28 December 2014, it switched to a distance-based fare system from a fixed fare for all lines except the Airport Express.
 Under the new system a trip under 6 km will cost ¥3.00(US$0.49), an additional ¥1.00 will be added for the next 6 km and the next 10 km until the distance for the trip reaches 32 km.
 For every 20 km after the original 32 km an additional ¥1.00 is added.
 For example, a 50 km trip would cost ¥ 8.00.

 There are nearly 1,000 public bus and trolleybus lines in the city, including four bus rapid transit lines.
 Standard bus fares are as low as ¥1.00 when purchased with the Yikatong metrocard.